Yuyz0112/dewhale/README.md

 ### Seamless GitHub Integration

 The generated code is stored on GitHub, inherently equipped with version control, code review, and collaborative features.

+## How It Works

+To understand the underlying architecture and workings of vx.dev, please see our detailed [Architecture Overview](./docs/architecture.md).

 ## Roadmap